The short answer

 There's a chicken-and-egg wrinkle, though.
 Browsers prefer the SCT to live inside the certificate, but you can't embed a log's receipt into a certificate before that certificate exists.
 CT solves this with a precertificate: the CA creates a special preliminary version of the certificate, submits it to the logs, collects the SCTs, and then bakes those SCTs into the final certificate it issues.
 By the time you receive your certificate, the receipts are already inside it.

-- Embedded in the certificate — the most common method, set up via the precertificate before issuance.
+- Embedded in the certificate — the overwhelmingly common method, arranged via the precertificate before issuance.
 The SCTs travel inside the certificate, so no server configuration is needed.

 |---|---|